dccn-tg/tg-toolset-golang/repository/cmd/repocli/README.md

 $ repocli put /project/3010000.01/demo/ /dccn/DAC_3010000.01_173/demo
 ```

-where the first argument to `put` is a directory locally as the source, and the second is a directory in the repository as the destination.
+where the first argument to `put` is a directory locally as the _source_, and the second is a directory in the repository as the _destination_.

-For downloading a collection (or a sub-directory) from the repository, one does
+For downloading a directory from the repository, one does

 ```bash
 $ repocli get /dccn/DAC_3010000.01_173/demo/ /project/3010000.01/demo.new